sanjanb/machine-learning/learn/day17-funcion-transformer/README.md

 ### 1. Log Transform
 Take the log of every value in the dataset, it will make the dataset to be normally distributed
 > It can be used for right skewed dataset

+ ### 2. Reciprocal Transfrom
+ It will take the reciprocal of every value in the dataset

+ ### 3. Square Transfrom
+ It will take the square of every value in the dataset

+ ### 4. Square Root Transform
+ It will take the square root of every value in the dataset